 Grace is so mysteriously profound that even though I know it is going on in my life, I cannot always identify it.
 It is so undeserved; perhaps the closest thing I can compare it to is winning the lottery, although that is somewhat inadequate and ironic considering the above on prosperity teaching.

 When returning from living abroad in Korea for two years, we resided in a long-term stay hotel while waiting for household goods to reach mainland America.
 With the size of our family, we needed separate rooms and not just for our sanity.
 Fire code stipulated four to be the maximum allowed in one room.
 It ended up parents in one room and kids in another with a patch of ground between us.
 My rule was the doors between our rooms were to be left open for the most part during the day while we were in our rooms.
-For some reason, open doors meant exposure, and I felt secure that this prevented any kid mischief.
+For some reason, open doors meant exposure, and I felt more confident that if the door was open that this prevented any kid mischief.

 While at the hotel, one of my boys came running over excited after binging on television shows and their commercials.
 Exasperatedly, he asked if I had heard of this lottery deal.
 Then he went on to explain what it was and his deep concern as to why haven’t I bought a ticket.
 I smiled and gave him an explanation about the odds of winning, etc. It helped calm him down, a bit.